David Pipe: Bristol Rovers

 Having been a mainstay of the Notts County squad for three consecutive seasons, Bristol Rovers paid £50,000 for his services in July 2007.
 His first appearance for Bristol Rovers came in a 1–1 away draw against Port Vale in August 2007.

 He joined Cheltenham Town on loan in November 2009.
 His loan at Whaddon Road was then extended until the end of January 2010.
 He returned to Bristol Rovers at the end of the month but failed to make another appearance in the 2009–10 season.
 In June 2010, he was jailed for 38 months for fracturing the skull of another man in an unprovoked attack in Bristol in September 2009.

 Newport County

 In September 2011, he spent time training with Conference Premier side Newport County whom he signed for on a non-contract basis later that month.
 He made his debut for Newport County on 17 September 2011 playing 75 minutes in a 1–0 away defeat against Braintree Town.
 He helped Newport to the final of the 2011–12 FA Trophy at Wembley Stadium in May 2012, however was on the losing side as York City came out on top in a 2–0 win.
+Pipe was selected as Newport County's Player of the Year for the 2011–12 season.